-- The minimum is found in the space of the track parameters x=(p,r) and the real constants λ . - The "0" refer to the unconstrained solution from the track fits and the "A" to the previous iteration of this fit. - The solutions have to be iterated since the constraint equations were linearized.
+- The minimum is found in the space of the track parameters x=(p,r) and the real constants $\lambda$ . - The "0" refer to the unconstrained solution from the track fits and the "A" to the previous iteration of this fit. - The solutions have to be iterated since the constraint equations were linearized. - MINUIT does all of that behind the scenes, but is not normally possible to use in a reconstruction program.